Would you like to have your own blog on TeachingEnglish?

 - The learning environment

 When writing your post, you must write about one of the topics given.
 All posts are moderated and any that do not deal with one of the topics will not be published.
 Do not add an image - we will do that for you.
-If there is a specific image that you would like us to add, please email it to us.
-The image should be free of copyright and you should provide a link to its source, which displays the correct licence.

 You are limited to writing a maximum of four posts per month.
 Each post should have a minimum word limit of 100 words and a maximum limit of 1,000 words.